(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Managers handle legal notices such as 3-day rent demands, and they may go to court for evictions.
 They set up regular inspections of units outlined in the lease and answer calls from code or fire inspectors.

-It’s the property managers job to inform tenants of anything they are doing that is breaking their lease and check to make sure violations are remedied.
+It's the property manager's job to inform tenants of anything they are doing that's breaking their lease.
+Then checking to ensure violations are remedied.

-Determining if hiring a property manager makes sense for you depends on your goals and your property.
+Determining if you hire a property manager or not depends on your goals and your property.

 These owners write off the management fees on their taxes.
 They also appreciate being able to spend their time doing anything other than worrying about their real estate investments.